 An early aerial photograph of Hoover Elementary & Middle School.

 This included Thomas Edison Elementary School, Oliver Wendell Holmes Elementary School, and the Benjamin Franklin and Herbert Hoover elementary/middle school complexes, which are all still in operation today.
-Many other school buildings were built in the 1950s and 1960s to accommodate the extraordinary growth in student enrollment including the former Henry Longfellow, Thomas Jefferson, Philip Sheridan, and Alexander Hamilton Elementary Schools, each of which have since closed but are still owned by the district.
-So, too, were many buildings that were later sold: Dewitt Clinton Elementary, Horace Mann Elementary, Robert Frost Elementary, Jane Addams Elementary, Betsy Ross Elementary, Green Acres Elementary, Brighton Elementary, and Heritage Elementary.
+Many other school buildings were built in the 1950s and 1960s to accommodate the extraordinary growth in student enrollment including the former Henry Longfellow, Thomas Jefferson, and Alexander Hamilton Elementary Schools, each of which have since closed but are still owned by the district.
+So, too, were many buildings that were later sold: Dewitt Clinton Elementary, Horace Mann Elementary, Robert Frost Elementary, Jane Addams Elementary, Betsy Ross Elementary, Green Acres Elementary, Brighton Elementary, Heritage Elementary, and Philip Sheridan Elementary.

 The district needed a new high school as well.
 In 1959, Kenmore East High School opened its doors, and Kenmore Senior High School became Kenmore West.
 The geographical designation for the new building was chosen in favor of namesakes such as Frank Densberger or Harry Truman in order to maintain the historic name “Kenmore” in the school title.
 On Oct.
 31, 1959, the brand new Kenmore East High School football team squared off against Kenmore West for the very first time, beginning a friendly cross-town rivalry that continues to this day.
-Parker Field (later renamed Adams Field) wouldn’t open until 1970; in the meantime, Crosby Field would be home to both the Kenmore East and Kenmore West teams.
+Parker Field (later renamed Adams Field, in honor of revered coach Richard "Sparky" Adams) wouldn’t open until 1970; in the meantime, Crosby Field would be home to both the Kenmore East and Kenmore West teams.

 A newspaper clipping from former President Herbert Hoover's visit to Ken-Ton for the dedication of the Hoover Elementary and Junior High School.

 The distinction of Kenmore-Town of Tonawanda Schools was well known by this time.
-In October 1951, former President Herbert Hoover appeared in front of 7,000 people at the dedication of the Hoover Elementary and Junior High School complex.
+On October 1, 1951, former President Herbert Hoover - in only his second visit to the Buffalo area - appeared in front of 7,000 people at the dedication of the Hoover Elementary and Junior High School complex.
 And in 1967, Jackie Robinson spoke to 900 people at a Franklin Elementary and Middle School PTA meeting.